How to Make a Virtual Escape Room

 In this first case study How to Create a Virtual Escape Room for Students we show how an escape room scenario was created at University of Central Lancashire (UCLAN) for inter-disciplinary students to practice their skills together.
 The problem-solving they had to undertake together during the gameplay helped improve their delegation and communication skills and helped them practice life-saving decision making under stress.
 Explore the example below!

-In this next example, Using ThingLink to Develop Virtual Team Building Activities for Nursing Students, ThingLink was used in the University of Huddersfield to create a murder mystery game.
+In this final and very detailed case study, Using ThingLink to Develop Virtual Team Building Activities for Nursing Students, ThingLink was used in the University of Huddersfield to create a murder mystery game.
 Their approach could be applied in any work environment to enhance teamwork and collaboration whilst practising core skills.

 Creating Your Virtual Escape Room